TaylorJonesTRT/100DaysOfCode/README.md

 Day 22: Created a PDF file merger and played around with the PyPDF2 module while also creating some other small projects using it.

+Day 23: Created a program following the course that allowed me to send out emails using my own Gmail address credentials.

+Day 24: Started the Web Development section of the Python course and learned how to start a virtual enviorment so that I could use Flask.
+Also set up a Flask server.
+Began work on a very simple Python Discord bot to further my learning.